Building Capacity for Regenerative Culture

 Building Capacity for a Regenerative Culture

-This experiential course is about strengthening the foundational bedding for you and your community, nourishing the soil so the roots can grow strong.
+Connective Roots is a experiential online course about strengthening the foundational bedding for you and your community, nourishing the soil so the roots can grow strong.

 These qualities or Attributes of Connection are what we aim to embody, as well as the metrics for growing a more connective group culture.

-• Easy ways to attune to yourself, others, and nature.
+• Learn simple and effective ways to attune to yourself, to others, and to the natural world around you;

 Key Benefits